Vern-code/Calculator/README.md

 # Calculator_5
 Handling of brackets
-Can now solve expressions with brackets
+Can now solve expressions with brackets.
+Nested Brackets are also allowed.